 Precision is the amount of scatter or variance that occurs in repeated measurements of a particular analyte.
 Acceptance or rejection of precision measurements is based on the relative percent difference (RPD) of the laboratory and field duplicates.
 For example, perfect precision would be a 0 percent RPD between duplicate samples (both samples have the same analytical result).
 For groundwater samples, the control limit of a RPD less than 20 percent will be used when sample results are greater than 5 times the laboratory Reporting Limit (RL).
-If either of the sample results are less than 5 times the RL, the control limit of an RPD less than 35 percent will be used when sample results are greater than 5 times the control limit of an RPD less than 35 percent will be used when sample results are greater than 5 times the RL.
-If either of the sample results are less than 5 times the RL, the control limit used will be a difference between sample results are less than 5 times the RL.
+If either of the sample results are less than 5 times the RL, the control limit used will be a difference between sample results less than the RL.
+For soil samples, the control limit of an RPD less than 35 percent will be used when sample results are greater than 5 times the RL.
+If either of the sample results are less than 5 times the RL, the control limit used will be a difference between sample results less than 2 times the RL.
 This precision requirement is derived from the Clark Fork River Superfund Site Investigation (CFRSSI), Laboratory Analytical Protocol (ARCO, 1992a), the National Functional Guidelines for Inorganic Superfund Methods Data Review (EPA, 2020b), and the CFRSSI QAPP (ARCO, 1992b).